shalivan/shalivan.github.io/_posts/DOP/0001-01-01-Vellum_SOP.md

 `Match to Animation` - animate with object    `i@pintoanimation = 1`

 #### Breaking

-Weld have stress treshold
+Weld have stress threshold
-Different types by: Stress or Ratio  (sensitive, low values) normalie streees on solver -  to normalie for substeps change
+Different types by: Stress or Ratio  (sensitive, low values) normalize stress on solver -  to normalizes for sub steps change